fizker/fzkes/readme.md

   `function(error, returnValue)`, where `error` is whatever the callback threw, and `returnValue` is what the callback returned.
 If `async` is false, the fake will return whatever the `notify` function returns.

+  This option is also perfect for [mocha][mocha] style async handlers.
 - returns: A value to return whenever the fake is called.
 This takes presedence over the return-value of `notify`, but exceptions still triumph.
 - now: A flag that determines if the action should occur for future calls or for